Olympus E-M1 versus E-M1 Mark II

 Should you buy the E-M1 Mark II?
 Only if you are sure you need capabilities than the E-M1 does not offer.
 Are these new capabilities important to me?
 Since you are reading this page, you already know that my answer is yes.
 However, this time the price of the Mark II is already at the borderline where I would draw the line, and wait for a "lower" model of lesser capabilities and price (or wait a few years for a substantial drop in price of the Mark II just before the introduction of a Mark III).
 If Olympus, 3-4 years from now, will decide to produce a Mark III and again double its price with respect to the Mark II, would I buy the Mark III?
 No. Out of the question.
 Well, maybe, if the Mark III will also be able to do my laundry, cook and walk the dog.
 For the same reason, I never seriously considered buying a Nikon D5 or a similarly priced camera.

-What does it take to use an E-M1 and a Mark II?
+What does it take to use an E-M1 and a Mark II together?

 Of course I am going to keep my original E-M1 as a spare body.
 It is just too good a camera to sell it or pass it on to family relations, and a second body always comes in handy.
 Many E-M1 owners who upgrade to the Mark II will likely do the same.

-Using the E-M1 as a second body, however, is not straightforward because of multiple hardware incompatibilities between the two models:
+Using the E-M1 as a second body together with an E.M1 Mark II is not straightforward because of multiple hardware incompatibilities between the two models:

 Considering that, except for lenses and battery-operated speedlights, almost all E-M1 accessories are incompatible with the E-M1 Mark II and vice versa, you are, in principle, free to consider a Panasonic Lumix as your next pro camera body, as an alternative to the Mark II.
 The only problem is that the coming Panasonic GH-5 is going to cost as much as the E-M1 Mark II.
 If you already own an E-M1, still pictures are probably more important to you than movies, and unless movies will become more important to you in the future, the E-M1 Mark II will probably keep an edge on the GH-5 in still-picture capabilities.
 Incidentally, the GH-5 is said to be identical to the GH-4 in physical footprint (but not height and several details), and probably to use exactly the same accessories.